Donald Trump Jr. Responds To New Zealand Massacre By Attacking The Media

 But Donald Trump’s son shared a more combative statement shortly after the attack, laying blame on the media as he predicted they would share the name of the suspect.

 “Don’t give the POS NZ shooter what he wants.
 Don’t speak his name don’t show the footage.
 Seems that most agree on that,” Trump Jr. tweeted.
-“The questions is can the media do what’s right and pass up the ratings they’ll get by doing the opposite?
+“The questions [sic] is can the media do what’s right and pass up the ratings they’ll get by doing the opposite?
 I fear we all know the answer unfortunately.”

 The tweet drew an immediate backlash, with many noting that President Donald Trump’s attacks on the media have led to violence in the past, including an ardent supporter who is accused of mailing bombs to members of the media who have become targets for Trump attacks.
 Others noted that right-wing media outlets like The Gateway Pundit were sharing graphic pictures and video of the New Zealand massacre.